ktor-doc-jp/ktor-doc-jp/pages/docs/Artifacts.md

 ---
 title: Artifacts
-tags: [overview]
-sidebar: mydoc_sidebar
 permalink: /artifacts.html
 summary:
 ---

 Ktor is divided into modules to allow fine-grained inclusion of dependencies based on the functionality required.
-The typical Ktor application would require `ktor-core` and a corresponding host depending on whether it's self-hosted or using an Application Server.
+The typical Ktor application would require `ktor-server-core` and a corresponding host depending on whether it's self-hosted or using an Application Server.

-All artifacts in Ktor belong to `org.jetbrains.ktor` group and hosted on [Bintray](https://bintray.com/kotlin/ktor)
+All artifacts in Ktor belong to `io.ktor` group and hosted on [Bintray](https://bintray.com/kotlin/ktor)

 [![Download](https://api.bintray.com/packages/kotlin/ktor/ktor/images/download.svg?version={{site.ktor_version}})](https://bintray.com/kotlin/ktor/ktor/{{site.ktor_version}})

 Ktor is split into several groups of modules:

+__Outdated!!__

 * `ktor-core` is a core package where most of the application API and implementation is located.
 * `ktor-hosts` contains modules that support hosting Ktor Application in different hosts: Netty, Jetty, Tomcat, and